hftamayo/obsidiandev/fullstack/devdays/00_planificacion/00_skills y sample projects.md

 	- **Caching**: Implement caching strategies (e.g., Redis, Memcached) to improve performance.
 	- **Load Balancing**: Learn about load balancing techniques to distribute traffic across multiple servers.

-	### 6. **DevOps and CI/CD**:

-	- **Continuous Integration/Continuous Deployment (CI/CD)**: Set up CI/CD pipelines using tools like Jenkins, GitHub Actions, or GitLab CI.
-	- **Containerization**: Use Docker to containerize your applications for consistent environments.
-	- **Orchestration**: Learn Kubernetes for managing containerized applications at scale.

-	### 7. **Cloud Services**:

-	- **Cloud Platforms**: Gain experience with cloud platforms like AWS, Azure, or Google Cloud.
-	- **Serverless Architecture**: Explore serverless computing with AWS Lambda, Azure Functions, or Google Cloud Functions.
-	- **Infrastructure as Code (IaC)**: Use tools like Terraform or AWS CloudFormation to manage infrastructure.

 	### 8. **Microservices Architecture**: